Mossy1022/Realtime-Voice-Summarizer/README.md

 * WebRTC session (`/session`) to the `gpt-realtime` model.
 * Streams mic audio → gets assistant voice back.
-* Provides text too, but UI ignores it; we use it only for transcript logging.
+* Provides text too, but UI ignores it; only used for transcript logging.

 **Summary Engine**